grycap/im/README.md

 IM is based on python, so Python 2.4 or higher runtime and standard library must be installed in the system.

+It is also required to install the Python Lex & Yacc library (http://www.dabeaz.com/ply/).
+Ir is available in all of the main distributions as 'python-ply' package.

 It is also required to install the paramiko ssh2 protocol library for python (http://www.lag.net/paramiko/).
 It is available in all of the main distributions as 'python-paramiko' package.